siruguri/os_twitter_client/README.md

 * In the dashboard, click on "Refresh whom you follow."
 Pro tip: this is correct grammar, and your open source Twitter client is therefore doing more than freeing you from Twitter's client shackles, it is helping you sound more edumacated!
 * You might have to wait a few seconds - then, refresh the dashboard.
 * Beneath the green buttons, it'll now list your number of friends, and say they don't have Tweets.
 Click on "Process them!"
+(Keep waiting, until that number is correct.)
 * You should now see lots of jobs show up in your Sidekiq dashboard (path: `/sidekiq_ui/busy`)
 * In the drop down menu, click on "Feed".
 Read to your heart's content!